 Stark Aerospace, Inc., located in Columbus, MS has a 100,000+ SF state of the art production facility which includes Unmanned Aerial Systems (UAS), Sensors, Production Services and Engineering.

-ELTA North America located in Fulton, MD designs, manufactures and supports innovative electronic systems for the U.S. Government.
+ELTA North America located in Annapolis Junction, MD designs, manufactures and supports innovative electronic systems for the U.S. Government.
 The company provides a wide range of proven, cost-effective solutions in the ground, maritime, airborne and security domains.

-Robert H. Foglesong is the CEO of IAI North America and the Chairman of the Board and CEO of Stark Aerospace, a subsidiary of IAI North America.
+Robert H. Foglesong is Chief Executive Officer of IAI North America and the Chairman of the Board of Stark Aerospace, a subsidiary of IAI North America.